-1. Life insurance in the amount of \$40,000 is provided for all full-time employees, with an additional \$40,000 accidental death and dismemberment.
+- 1. Life insurance in the amount of \$40,000 is provided for all full-time employees, with an additional \$40,000 accidental death and dismemberment.
 The College will pay the premiums for the employee.
 Optional life insurance is available for eligible employees and employee's spouse up to a maximum of \$150,000 each if underwritten by the current insurance carrier.
 Optional life insurance is available for the employee's dependent children (as defined in the insurance policy) in the amount of \$5,000.
-All optional costs are paid by the employee.
+All optional costs are paid by the employee. - 2.
+Health, major medical, and dental insurance is available for every full-time employee through the duration of the contract.
+Premiums for the 2008 fiscal year will not increase over the previous year.
+Each employee may choose from the following options.